KK7JJI/ODIN-Calculator/README.md

     "2" + "+" + "2" => 2+2
     "3" * "(" + "1" + "2" + ")" + "-" + "5" => 3*(1+2)-5

-Functions are generally entered operand first.
+Functions are entered operand first.
 (Use of parentheses to ensure operand is grouped correctly is recommended.)

 Examples: